Aptivi/NitrocidKS/README.md

 - VLC Media Player (For TTS and playback for test shell) (Debian and its derivatives: `sudo apt install vlc libvlc-dev gtk-sharp2`)

 - Inxi application (For hard drive probation) (Debian and its derivatives: `sudo apt install inxi libcpanel-json-xs-perl`)

+- Use the `isolated` binaries to get KS without Windows VLC dependencies.

 ## |-----+--> _Build Instructions_ <--+-----|